 Venturing out on your own and launching a startup is no easy task.
 Coming up with possible ideas for products and services is never to be taken for granted.
 You never know if it is worth the risk until you take that leap of faith and start your own business.

 One of the most difficult things for recent and young startups to do is generating awareness around their brand.
-In addition, creating buzz with regards to the products and services they offer.
+In addition, creating buzz with regard to the products and services they offer.
 One major restriction they have is trying to promote themselves while working with a limited budget allocated to marketing.

 When you do not have enough resources to advertise your services, this requires a bit of finesse and creativity.
 To get started with some creative marketing ideas, Writtent.com points out a series of strategies to market your startup.